-The materials used in the construction of the meat slicer has a huge impact on multiple critical aspects of its quality.
+The materials used in the construction of the meat slicer have a huge impact on multiple critical aspects of its quality.

 If you use meat slicers regularly, you’ll also need to wash them very often.
 In that case, it’s important that the housing materials are fully resistant to rusting under normal conditions, such as high-grade stainless steel and die-cast aluminum.

-The weight of these metals also gives it a solid base to contribute in preventing the slicer from tipping over while operating.
+The weight of these metals also gives it a solid base to contribute to preventing the slicer from tipping over while operating.

-That’s why you should look for a meat slicer with as little plastic parts as possible if you want a durable product with a long lifespan.
+That’s why you should look for a meat slicer with as few plastic parts as possible if you want a durable product with a long lifespan.

 Blades Quality and Size

-The blades are the main parts of the slicer that comes in contact with the meat, making them one of the most crucial parts, if not the most.
+The blades are the main parts of the slicer that come in contact with the meat, making them one of the most crucial parts, if not the most.

 There are many materials that are used when making meat slicer blades, such as stainless steel, coated steel, or carbon steel.

-Stainless steel is relatively affordable and easy to clean, but they wear out quickly due to frequent sharpening of the blade.
+Stainless steel is relatively affordable and easy to clean, but it wear out quickly due to frequent sharpening of the blade.

 If you’re planning to use the blade more frequently (more than 1 or 2 hours a day), consider other materials, as they can withstand sharpening better.